-From Duck Duck Goose to snowball fights to tetherball, here are the games kids no longer play.
+From Duck Duck Goose to snowball fights to tetherball, here are kids playground games that are no longer played.

 Recently, for a friend’s birthday, we went to one of those places where you play dodgeball or basketball on tons of trampolines.
 Long story short, my thirty-something friends and I ended up in a long trampoline dodgeball battle against a group of pimply-faced teens.
 And we won every game.
 Which was a weird mix of very sad and oddly triumphant.